Netzfreiheit/wirwollendatenschutz.at/README.md

 * [psycopg2][] (at the moment) as database backend

 `database.py` provides a minimalistic PostgreSQL database backend to store form values, (the default form POST names are `firstname`, `lastname`, `town`, `publicvisible (bool)`, `campaign_info (bool)` and `emailaddress`)
-Additionally all POST values are also seperately stored in JSON format to allow aditional form elements without changing the database structure.
+Additionally all POST values are also separately stored in JSON format to allow additional form elements without changing the database structure.

 # Installing
 ### python virtualenv setup
-We are using a virtual python envoronment to not be forced to install flask globally.
+We are using a virtual python environment to not be forced to install flask globally.

 To create a new virtual environment run the following in the root (this) directory:
 ```